-Total unrealized losses decreased from December 31, 2022 to December 31, 2023 due mainly to the decrease in intermediate term interest rates and lower credit spreads during the year.
-The Company has concluded that the majority of its securities in an unrealized loss position as of December 31, 2023 and 2022 reflect temporary fluctuations in economic factors that are not indicative of credit losses due to the Company's ability and intent to hold these investments until recovery of estimated fair value or amortized cost, and for equity investments, anticipate a forecasted recovery in a reasonable period of time.
+Total unrealized losses increased from December 31, 2023 to December 31, 2024 due mainly to the increase in intermediate term interest rates during the year.
+The Company has concluded that the majority of its securities in an unrealized loss position as of December 31, 2024 and 2023, reflect temporary fluctuations in economic factors that are not indicative of credit losses due to the Company's ability and intent to hold these investments until recovery of estimated fair value or amortized cost, and for equity investments, anticipate a forecasted recovery in a reasonable period of time.
 The Company has recorded credit losses when necessary on securities that the Company has deemed as being indicative of a credit loss.